redux-form/redux-form/examples/asyncValidation/src/AsyncValidation.md

 ## Running this example locally

-To run this example locally on your machine clone the `redux-form` repository, then `cd redux-form` to change to the repo directory, and run `npm install.
+To run this example locally on your machine clone the `redux-form` repository, then `cd redux-form` to change to the repo directory, and run `npm install`.

 Then either run `npm run example:asyncValidation` or manually run the following commands: